Health Insurance

 PCP Requirement

-Medicaid health plans often require you to have an assigned primary care physician (PCP) – your family doctor or pediatrician for children, who is your first go-to person with any new medical problem.
+Medicaid health plans require you to have an assigned primary care physician (PCP) – your family doctor or pediatrician for children, who is your first go-to person with any new medical problem.
 In order to see a specialist or get a medical procedure done, you need a referral from your PCP.
-If your plan requires PCP referrals, make sure you choose a PCP you like who is geographically close and has reasonable availability.
+Make sure you choose a PCP you like who is geographically close and has reasonable availability.

 Emergency Medicaid

-Every United States resident whose income is below the Medicaid threshold for their state is eligible for Emergency Medicaid – health insurance for emergencies, such as if you suddenly experience a critical health issue, are hospitalized or need to undergo an unplanned surgery.
+If you are ineligible for Medicaid by immigration status but your income is below the Medicaid threshold in your state, you may be eligible for Emergency Medicaid – health insurance for emergencies, such as if you suddenly experience a critical health issue, are hospitalized or need to undergo an unplanned surgery.
 Emergency Medicaid also covers labor and delivery.

-There is no immigration status limitation for Emergency Medicaid, even illegal immigrants are eligible.
-The only requirements are to be a resident of the U.S. (i.e. to live in the U.S. as opposed to being a tourist), and to have low income consistent with general Medicaid eligibility requirements.
-If you satisfy these conditions and have to visit an emergency room or are hospitalized while not having health insurance, ask the hospital to fill out an application for Emergency Medicaid to have your emergency treatment covered.
+Emergency Medicaid eligibility varies by state.
+If you have to visit an emergency room or are hospitalized while not having health insurance, ask the hospital to fill out an application for Emergency Medicaid.
 You can also apply for Emergency Medicaid at your local social service agency after you have been discharged.
+The best way to find out if you are eligible for Emergency Medicaid is to apply.

 Private Health Plans